kanu5858/Chapter2_Challenge1/README.md

 # Chapter2_Challenge1
 Bouncing Text Applet
-This project is a classic Java Applet demonstrating a simple animation: a string of text moving horizontally across the screen.
+This project is a classic Java Applet demonstrating a simple animation: a string of text moving across the screen.

 Project Files
 BouncingTextApplet.java: The main Java source file containing the Applet logic.